AncientMariner/Patterns/README.md

 The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/behavioral/mediator">Mediator</a> Allows loose coupling by encapsulating the way disparate sets of objects interact and communicate with each other.
 Allows for the actions of each object set to vary independently of one another.

 The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/behavioral/memento">Memento</a> Memento design pattern is used when we want to save the state of an object so that we can restore later on.

+The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/behavioral/monad">Monad</a> In functional programming, a monad is a structure that combines program fragments (functions) and wraps their return values in a type with additional computation.

 The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/behavioral/nullobject">NullObject</a> All the objects are access via references, these references need to be checked to ensure they are not null before invoking any methods, because methods typically cannot be invoked on null references.